OmarBaltaji/NextCut/NextCut/README.md

         "Gsm_sender_id":"sender-id"
     }
     </pre><br/>
-    Be sure to also include your Firebase Configuration to the firebase-message-sw.js file (which can also be found in the <br/>public folder)<br/><br/>
+    Be sure to also include your Firebase Configuration to the firebase-message-sw.js file (which can also be found in the public folder)<br/><br/>
     14. Firebase Rules:<br/>
     In order to have Firebase fully functioning, slight modifications in the rules are needed:<br/>
     <u>Firestore:</u><br/>